kossiitkgp/KWoC-Frontend/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ***
-> Please update this documentation if you make changes to this project or any other part that may affect this.
+> Please update this documentation whenever changes are made to this project or any other relevant project that may affect this one.
 Future humans will praise you.